 --Central Nervous System Injuries (CNS) / Central Lesions

 --Peripheral vestibular function

-• TESTS: Random Saccades; Smooth Pursuits; OPK Optokinetics - Horizontal (Vertical is available as an option); AHR Active Head Rotation - Horizontal / Vertical; Spontaneous Nystagmus, Gaze - Up, Down, Right, Left; Dix-Hallpike - Left / Right; Body Positioning - Supine, Left, Right; and Calorics - Warm Right, Warm Left, Cool Right, Cool Left
+• TESTS: Random Saccades; Smooth Pursuits; OPK Optokinetics - Horizontal / Vertical; AHR Active Head Rotation - Horizontal / Vertical; Spontaneous Nystagmus, Gaze - Up, Down, Right, Left; Dix-Hallpike - Left / Right; Body Positioning - Supine, Left, Right; and Calorics - Warm Right, Warm Left, Cool Right, Cool Left

 Overview of Full Featured HeadStar VNG:

 • Full battery of VNG tests

 • Video recording and replay of tracking of the eye